-Before the Final Oral Examination on the dissertation, students must pass at least 14 courses offered by or approved in advance by the Philosophy Department, where:
+Before the end of their sixth semester in full-time graduate study, students must pass at least 14 courses offered by or approved in advance by the Philosophy Department, where:

 - at least 9 of these 14 courses must be 8000-level courses (see Course Descriptions), taken for a grade.